Professional Development Reimbursement Program (PDRP)

 PDRP Overview

-Currently employed Albemarle County full time teachers are eligible to apply for PDRP reimbursement for one course or conference per semester.
-You can apply for up to $750 for one course or up to $250 for attending one conference per teacher, per semester or up to $750 for presenters for one conference per semester.
+Currently employed Albemarle County full time teachers and classified staff are eligible to apply for PDRP reimbursement for one 3 hour college credit bearing course or conference per semester.
+Reimbursement amounts for for full time employees for each term are below:

-Part-time teachers are eligible to apply for PDRP for once course per fiscal/school year.
-Up to $750 per fiscal/school year.
+Part-time teachers and part-time classified staff are eligible to apply for PDRP for one 3 hour college credit bearing course per fiscal/school year up to $750 reimbursement.

 Key Features